Exercising and osteoarthritis: everything you need to know

-Before you embark on any new exercise regime you should talk to your doctor and other medical professionals such as a physiotherapist or exercise physiologist, to make sure you get a program best suited to your condition and general health.
+Before you embark on any new exercise regime, particularly when undertaking exercises for osteoarthritis, you should talk to your doctor and other medical professionals such as a physiotherapist, physical therapist, or exercise physiologist, to make sure you get an exercise program best suited to your condition and general health.

-Experts recommend aiming for 30 minutes of exercise a day and choosing low-impact exercises.
+Experts recommend aiming for 30 minutes of moderate exercise a day and choosing low-impact exercises to help manage osteoarthritis pain.
 Some examples are walking, exercising in water, strength training, cycling, yoga and Pilates.

 Arthritis Australia says it’s important to get a mix of exercises that include flexibility, muscle strengthening and fitness.

 Flexibility is important to maintaining or improving the mobility of your joints and muscles.